chingdaotze/actuarial-model/docs/source/tutorial_pt2.rst

   - An economic index that drives the life insurance contract's account value growth.

-  A projection connects projection entities together, defining a logical sequence of projection entity function calls within a *single* time period.
+  A projection connects projection entities together, defining a logical sequence of projection entity `method <https://en.wikipedia.org/wiki/Method_(computer_programming)>`_ calls within a *single* time period.

   The projection will then execute the sequence over and over again across a specified number of time periods, calculating and updating :ref:`projection values <projection_values>` as it goes along.

-  Once the projection finishes, it will print all projection values.
+  Once the projection completes, it will print all projection values.